Microsoft Excel is often used as a solution for time tracking in small and young service companies, but many companies quickly reach their limits.

 Information at the push of a button is the motto.
 This applies not only to project controlling by the business or project management, but also to time recording by the project employee.
 In many service companies, the rule is: it's best when the offices are empty.
 Because then the employees are on site with the customer and ensure billable project hours.
 But it is precisely these "mobile workers" who need a solution for quick, convenient and precise time recording that can be used just as easily and intuitively on a mobile device as on a desktop computer.
 Microsoft Excel was simply not designed for this use in a mobile environment.

-And so it is little wonder that companies such as for example Next Level Integration or Infocient Consulting also started with Microsoft Excel as a tool for time recording, but then looked around for an alternative.
-Jochen Weintz, Managing Director of Infocient Consulting, confirms: "In the early days, Microsoft Excel was sufficient to create the corresponding activity reports on the project work done, and standard invoicing software was used to write the invoice.
+And so it is hardly surprising that companies such as Next Level Integration or Infocient Consulting also started with Microsoft Excel as a tool for time recording, but then looked around for an alternative.
+Jochen Weintz, Managing Director of Infocient Consulting, confirms this: "In the early days, Microsoft Excel was sufficient to create the corresponding activity reports on the project work done, and standard invoicing software was used to write the invoice.
 However, with the further expansion of the company in the following years, this approach reached its limits.
 The previous largely manual workflow for time recording and invoicing proved to be no longer feasible against the background of an ever-increasing project volume and an ever-increasing number of employees.
 Soon it 'felt' like it was taking us a whole day just to gather the documents needed for the payroll."